Understanding Insurance Deductibles and Premiums

 The amount of your deductible has an impact on the amount of your premium.
 The higher your deductible—or the more you're willing to pay for damages out of your own pocket—the lower your premium is likely to be.

 That example was for auto insurance, but you'll find a similar pattern with homeowners insurance.
+Homeowners insurance also bases the amount of your premium on your likelihood of a claim.
 In fact, homeowners insurance is a lot like real estate—location matters!
 If you live in an area that could be at risk for wildfires or other natural disasters, your insurance company might have higher rates.
 In addition, if you have a pool, a trampoline, a wood burning stove or anything else that could put you at higher risk for a claim, your rates might be higher.
 If you have any of these items, an insurance agent can help you find ways to minimize your risk that might help lower your rates.

 We've only scratched the surface of insurance terminology in this article.
 If you need the definition to any insurance terms, check out our glossary.Share This: